SabirLume/news-auth/README.md

 ## Lessons Learned:

-I learned how to use someone else's API and then take the information I recieved from that API into my DB.
+I learned how to use someone else's API and then take the information I recieved from that API into my DB